-"(a) Fee Schedule. - At the time of filing a notice of candidacy, each candidate shall pay to the board of elections with which he\the candidate files under the provisions of G.S.
+"(a) Fee Schedule. - At the time of filing a notice of candidacy, each candidate shall pay to the board of elections with which he the candidate files under the provisions of G.S.
 163-106 a filing fee for the office he seeks sought in the amount specified in the following tabulation:

-37 Office Sought Amount of Filing Fee 38 Governor One percent (1%) of the annual salary of the 39 office sought One percent (1%) of the annual salary of the 40 Lieutenant Governor office sought 41 42 All State executive offices One percent (1%) of the annual salary of the office sought 43 44 All Justices of the Supreme Court, 45 Judges of the Court of Appeals, and One percent (1%) of the annual salary of District Attorneys of the General the office sought 46 Court of Justice 47 48 United States Senator One percent (1%) of the annual salary of the 49 office sought 50 One percent (1%) of the annual salary of Members of the United States House the office sought 51 of Representatives

-State Senator One percent (1%) of the annual salary of the office sought One percent (1%) of the annual salary of Member of the State House of the office sought Representatives All county offices not compensated by fees One percent (1%) of the annual salary of the office sought All county offices compensated partly One percent (1%) of the first annual by salary and partly by fees salary to be received (exclusive of fees)
+Office Sought Amount of Filing Fee Governor One percent (1%) of the annual salary of the office sought Lieutenant Governor One percent (1%) of the annual salary of the office sought All State executive offices One percent (1%) of the annual salary of the office sought All Justices of the Supreme Court, Judges of the Court of Appeals, and One percent (1%) of the annual salary of District Attorneys of the General the office sought Court of Justice United States Senator One percent (1%) of the annual salary of the office sought Members of the United States House of Representatives One percent (1%) of the annual salary of the office sought State Senator One percent (1%) of the annual salary of the office sought Member of the State House of Representatives One percent (1%) of the annual salary of the office sought All county offices not compensated by fees One percent (1%) of the annual salary of the office sought All county offices compensated partly One percent (1%) of the first annual by salary and partly by fees salary to be received (exclusive of fees) The colory of any office that is the basis f or calculating the filing fee is the starting salary